prajeeshag/flexpart/documentation/docs/containers.md

 </pre>
 </details>

+## interactive shells

 Interactive shells can be launched into containers, to have a look at configurations and to better understand what might go wrong.
 Podman/Docker allows to alter files inside of the container and save these changes.
 Singularity/Apptainer containers are not writeable, but acts like a normal executable with access to host files.

+using the podman image with an interactive shell:

 ```sh
 # using podman